-The PatternSync Trigger module requires a data synchronous clock input.
-When using a clock derived from a module installed in the oscilloscope that provides a clock recovery output (such as the 80A05), use this dialog box to select the channel source and its frequency.
+The Advanced Trigger option (ADVTRIG) that generates the pattern synchronous triggers requires a clock source synchronous with the signal.
+When using a clock derived from a clock-recovery module installed in the oscilloscope (such as optical sampling modules), use the Pattern Clock fields to select the source module, the configuration and its frequency.